leesangjun1903/NLP-and-Audio/LLM/readme.md

 - Learning and Evaluating Contextual Embedding of Source Code | 2019 · 551회 인용
 - COLD Decoding: Energy-based Constrained Text Generation with Langevin Dynamics | 2022 · 188회 인용
 - SEDD : Discrete Diffusion Modeling by Estimating the Ratios of the Data Distribution | 2023 · 207회 인용
+- Principle-Driven Self-Alignment of Language Models from Scratch with Minimal Human Supervision | 2023 · 425회 인용

 ### RAG